AO-22 - XMM-Newton

 XMM-Newton Twenty-second Announcement of Opportunity (AO-22)

-Effective 17 August 2022, XMM-Newton observing proposals are solicited in response to the Twenty-second Announcement of Opportunity, AO-22.
+Effective 17 August 2022, XMM-Newton observing proposals were solicited in response to the Twenty-second Announcement of Opportunity, AO-22.

 A letter from ESA's Director of Science, inviting you to participate in the Twenty-second Call for Proposals, is available in electronic form.